f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-for-awscloudfront-distributions-with-f5-distributedcloud/xc-console-demo-guide.rst

 Add AWS Reference Information:
 ==============================

-1. Enter your AWS 12-digit Account Number.
-2. Specify your AWS Configuration and add your CloudFront distribution; a Distribution ID and/or a Distribution Tag.
+1. Specify your AWS Configuration and add your CloudFront Distribution ID.
 You can add one or more distributions.
 This information is needed to associate your newly created protected application to your AWS distribution(s).

 .. image:: assets/awsid.jpeg
    :width: 100%